Specialist in School Psychology (S.S.P.) Major in School Psychology

 SPSY 5390.
 Applied Behavior Analysis for School Psychologists.

-This course will cover behavior-analytic assessment strategies and intervention techniques used to prevent and address challenging behavior and teach prosocial behaviors that support successful academic functioning of students with and without disabilities.
-The primary goal for the course is for learners to become familiar with the role of school psychologists in conducting functional behavior assessments and utilizing that information to develop individualized plans to meet the needs of different learners.
+This course covers behavior-analytic assessment and intervention techniques to address challenging behavior and teach prosocial behaviors that support successful functioning of students.
+The primary goal for the course is for learners to become familiar with conducting functional behavior assessments and developing individualized plans to meet the needs of different learners.
+This course utilizes a variety of instructional and assessment methods, including lectures, small and large group discussions and activities, assignments, and field-based activities.
 Prerequisite: SPSY 5387 with a grade of "B" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.